-The Five Essential Elements
+The Assessment Five Essential Elements

 The focus of assessment is to help students develop the five essential elements of PYP: the understanding of concepts, the acquisition of knowledge, the mastering of skills, the development of attitudes and the decision to take action.
-Students, parents and staff have a clear understanding of what is being assessed, the criteria for success and the method by which the assessment is made.
-Active involvement of both students and teachers results in meaningful and accurate assessment.
+These are assessed through the different tasks in UOI and other subject areas.
+These assessments are filed in the students' portfolios to be shared with the parents.
+This enables students, parents and staff to have a clear understanding of what is being assessed, the criteria for success and the method by which the assessment is made.
+In addition to this, gallery walks, student led conferences, front desk programmes and the bi- annual report cards are ways in which the assessment of five essential elements are reported to the parents.